Posterior Continuation with Noise-Conditioned Frequency Exposure for Diffusion Inverse Problems

 \subsection{Ablation Studies}

-We ablate the proposed posterior sampling framework to isolate the contribution of each design choice and to verify the causal claims in Sec.~\ref{log_density} and Sec.~\ref{sec_har}.
-Unless otherwise stated, we evaluate on FFHQ and ImageNet under the same sampling budget and solver settings as the full method.
-We consider the following variants.
+We ablate the proposed posterior sampling framework to isolate the contribution of each design choice and to verify the mechanistic claims in Sec.~\ref{log_density} and Sec.~\ref{sec_har}.
+Specifically, we examine frequency continuation, Haar commitment, and alternatives to the Haar-based fusion design.
+Parameter sensitivity is reported in Appendix~\ref{sensitivity}.

-Firstly, the band-limited likelihood is replaced by full-band measurement enforcement throughout the trajectory by setting \(\omega(\sigma_k)\) to a large fixed value and \(\lambda_k=0\) in Eq.~\eqref{eq:fg_loss}.
-The column (a) of Fig.~\ref{fig_abl} directly tests the claim that uniform full-band guidance at high noise induces drift and operator sensitivity, as formalized by Theorem~\ref{thm:unstable} and Corollary~\ref{sensitive}.
-Secondly, we output the refined sample \(\boldsymbol{x}_0^{(T)}\) from the refinement process of Eq.~\ref{ula_update} directly, without coarse-detail fusion with the estimated $\boldsymbol{\hat{x}_0}$ introduced in Eq.~\ref{haar_fusion}.
-The column (b) of Fig.~\ref{fig_abl} reflects the necessity of an explicit commitment mechanism when the likelihood is band-limited and thus partially non-identifiable in detail directions, as predicted by Lemma~\ref{lp_insensitive_detail} and Corollary~\ref{detail_prior_dominated}.

-Tab.~\ref{tab:abl} and Fig.~\ref{fig_abl} summarizes the ablation results.
-We highlight three consistent phenomena.
-Removing frequency continuation yields the largest degradation on motion blur and strong downsampling, with a pronounced drop in PSNR and visible ringing or spurious textures.
-This is consistent with Theorem~\ref{gradient_mismatch} and Theorem~\ref{thm:unstable}, which predict amplified gradient mismatch at large \(\sigma_k\) under full-band enforcement.
-Removing Haar fusion typically degrades perceptual quality and increases the variance of high-frequency artifacts, particularly at intermediate noise levels.
-This matches Lemma~\ref{lp_insensitive_detail} and Corollary~\ref{detail_prior_dominated}, which show that band-limited likelihoods provide weak curvature along detail directions so that stochastic refinement can inject operator-dependent components unless an explicit commitment rule is enforced.
-Additional ablation results are provided in Appendix.~\ref{add_results}.
+\textbf{Frequency continuation and Haar commitment.} We first ablate the two core components, as visualized in Fig.~\ref{fig_abl}.
+We remove frequency continuation by replacing the band-limited likelihood with full-band measurement enforcement, where \(\omega(\sigma_i)\) is set to a large fixed value and \(\lambda_i=0\) in Eq.~\eqref{eq:fg_loss}.
+We remove Haar commitment by directly outputting \(\boldsymbol{x}_0^{(T)}\) from Eq.~\ref{ula_update}, without the coarse-detail fusion in Eq.~\ref{haar_fusion}.
+Columns (a) and (b) in Fig.~\ref{fig_abl} visualize these two removals, respectively.
+Full-band guidance tends to introduce drift and operator-sensitive artifacts at high noise, consistent with Theorem~\ref{thm:unstable} and Corollary~\ref{sensitive}, while removing Haar fusion degrades detail quality, matching Lemma~\ref{lp_insensitive_detail} and Corollary~\ref{detail_prior_dominated}.
+These variants separate the two roles: frequency continuation controls trusted measurement directions, whereas Haar commitment controls reliable detail adoption.
+These observations are further supported by the quantitative results in Tab.~\ref{tab:abl}.